-The Authority prefers to produce more affordable housing units through the increase in housing supply, as long as such production is appropriate to the site and the needs of the community.
-Renovation of vacant and blighted units will be counted as new (blighted as defined by HUD).
+The Authority prefers to produce more affordable housing units through the increase in the deed-restricted housing supply, as long as such production is appropriate to the site and the needs of the community.
+Renovation of vacant, uninhabitable and blighted units will be counted as new production.